baller70/appitivityv1/docs/RECENT_CHANGES.md

 3. Leverage Supabase MCP for advanced database operations
 4. Implement additional view modes if needed

+## 2025-06-16

+### Bookmark Detail Modal
+- Merged **Notifications** and **Reminders** into a single "Notifications" tab.
+All reminder functionality now appears within this tab under its own heading.
+- Removed **Progress** tab.
+Key learning-progress metrics will be revisited in a future analytics redesign.
+- Consolidated **Documents & Notes** into the **Media** tab.
+Users can now manage images and documents from one place.
+- Moved **Related Bookmarks** section to the bottom of the **Overview** tab for quicker access.

+### Sidebar Cleanup
+- Deleted obsolete *Categories*, *Statistics*, and *Insights* blocks from both classic and enhanced sidebars.

+### Component Library
+- Added missing shadcn/ui primitives (Accordion, Avatar, AspectRatio, Command, Context-Menu, Hover-Card, Alert-Dialog, Radio-Group, Skeleton, Toggle) with corresponding Radix dependencies.

+### Miscellaneous
+- Updated TypeScript types and lint rules; all tests, type-checks, and lints pass.
+- Committed and pushed to `main` (`b3b428c2`).

 ---
 *Documentation generated automatically via GitHub MCP integration*